cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

-In the unlikely event that the emulated device keeps crashing the emulator you can reset the device directly on the sessions page (see the help page there for more info).
-This will remove the hardware state but preserve the RAM, resulting in a reboot when you resume your session.
-This allows you to break the crash loop.
+In the unlikely event that the emulated device keeps crashing the emulator you can reset the device directly on the sessions page (see the help page there).
+This will remove the hardware state but preserve the RAM, resulting in a clean reboot.

 :::div{.no-feature-native-app}
 # Requirements and browser support